 If necessary, your case may go to trial after completing these steps.
 Your lawyer will build your case and defend your case in court before a judge and jury.
 After the trial, the judge and jury will hand down a verdict that will include the amount of settlement they believe you deserve.
 Your lawyer can help you get the settlement check, pay off your debts, and use the remainder of the check to pay for whatever you need.

-If you’ve been in a car accident and need legal help to prepare you for a claim against the at-fault driver, don’t hesitate to reach out for guidance from an experienced car accident attorney.
+If you’ve been in a car accident and need legal help to prepare you for a claim against the at-fault driver, don’t hesitate to reach out for guidance from an experienced personal injury lawyer in Philadelphia.